 The animation effect is created by a series of images placed in individual scroll positions.
 And, it’s triggered simply when visitors scroll or swipe on their devices.

 We found creating animation with Scrollsequence very easy – no need to hire expert developers or write a single line of code.
-Just add the images, headings, select the animation effect, and it’s all ready to add.
-Also, adding the animation on your pages is easy with shortcodes.
+Just add the images, and headings, select the animation effect, and it’s all ready to add.
+Also, adding the animation to your pages is easy with shortcodes.
 It has more than 1,000 active users and a 5 out of 5-star rating.

 It’s useful not only for making your website engaging, but also to make users understand your brand creatively.
 Businesses can make use of Scrollsequence to showcase their products as well.